robdevops/codeless-checks-knowledge-base/README.md

 # Codeless-checks-knowledge-base
 How to get Nagios / Icinga to communicate with various daemons without additional code.

-In many cases, check_tcp is used.
-This is found in the *monitoring-plugins-basic* package (Debian) or *nagios-plugins-tcp* package (RHEL).
+In many cases, these command use `check_tcp` from the *monitoring-plugins-basic* package (Debian), or the *nagios-plugins-tcp* package (RHEL).

 In other cases, we can run a third-party binary directly, as long as it returns appropriate exit status on success and failure.
-Where it doesn't, a wrapper is needed, in which case it is beyond scope of this article.
+Where it doesn't, a wrapper is needed, and is therefore beyond the scope of this article.

 # Redis
 ```